Analysis: Abe courts new risk with plan to shake up public pensions

 He added: “Markets are desperately looking for that kind of detail.”

-Reporting by Chikafumi Hodo, Chikako Mogi, Emi Emoto, Taro Fuse, Noriyuki Hirata, Dominic Lau, Takefumi Ito and Kaori Kaneko; Writing by Kevin Krolicki and William Mallard; Editing by Neil Fullick
+Reporting by Chikafumi Hodo, Chikako Mogi, Emi Emoto, Taro Fuse, Noriyuki Hirata, Dominic Lau, Takefumi Ito; writing by Kevin Krolicki; Editing by Neil Fullick